 And on the other, there are negatives:

-- It’s hard to remember how much you spend until you receive a bill at the end of the month.
+- It can be hard to remember how much you spend until you receive your bill

 - They can damage your credit score if you don’t pay them off every month.

 The truth is that credit cards can be an important asset for college students, especially those who have gone away to school.
 The real issue at hand is the same as it is for anyone else carrying a credit card: Can you use it responsibly?

 According to a survey by U.S. News & World Report, more than 67% of college undergraduates have a credit card in their own name, and 46.1% have credit card debt—27% of whom say their debt exceeds $2,000.
 That’s a significant number that can be truly limiting, especially as recent grads tumble into postgrad life with student loan debt and entry-level jobs with relatively low pay.

 The 2009 CARD Act requires students under 21 to show they are capable of paying for a credit card on their own or have a creditworthy cosigner.
 That typically is a parent, who can set rules on when and where to use the card, place a credit limit on it ($500 is a good starting point), and demand that the balance is paid off every month.
 If all the rules are followed, the student is on their way to responsible use of credit.
 If not?
 A ton of debt will be waiting.

 It's incredibly helpful—and oftentimes necessary—to maintain a healthy credit score.
 Using a credit card responsibly is a great means toward that end.
 But it takes precious little to mar that record, such as a single late payment, and you can undo years of careful planning with just one or two financial missteps.
 That's why it's essential to know your finances, know how to use your credit card effectively, and know why these things matter in the first place.
 Life after college is tough enough.
 You don’t want to carry thousands of dollars of credit card debt or anything close to that into the next phase of life.
 It can destroy your credit score and make it difficult to get car or home loans after graduation.